mguan2020/BedandBreakfast/readme.md

 # Bed and Breakfast Application
   This is a bookings and reservation web application for a bed and breakfast.
 It is built using the Go programming language.

+## Link to the website
+- In order to access the website directly, visit http://ec2-54-176-175-249.us-west-1.compute.amazonaws.com:8089

 ## Features
 -  __User Authentication__: Users are required to log in with a username before they can access the application.
 - __Make Reservation__: Users can make a reservation from a specified start date to end date.